digital-blueprint/toolkit/packages/file-handling/README.md

 - `diectory-path` (optional): Allows you to set an specific initial path for your nextcloud, if this path isn't found the path is set to default `\`
   - example `<dbp-nextcloud-file-picker directory-path="\your-folder\your-subfolder"></dbp-nextcloud-file-picker>`
-- `directories-only` (optional): A Boolean to specify if you want to select an directory or files Use `directories-only` for fileupload, and without for file selecting
+- `directories-only` (optional): A Boolean to specify if you want to select a directory or files Use `directories-only` for fileupload, and without for file selecting
   - example `<dbp-nextcloud-file-picker directories-only></dbp-nextcloud-file-picker>`
 - `max-selected-items` (optional, default: `true`): A number to specify how many files can be selected,